Some companies decide to develop software specifically for their own recruiters. Technologically, this is a difficult task.

 IV.
 Security requirements

 1. Password encryption.
-Well done.
+With a salt.

 Many programmers and software architects do it as a part of the system without any doubts.
 At the same time, many people ignore the password encryption though.